killowatt/SimpleFileTransfer/README.txt

 CS371-002

 # Info
 Simple file transfer application that can transfer any type of file, replicating filenames on both ends.

+The program will attempt name resolution and supports both IPv4 and IPv6.

 The program should support even large files gigabytes in size.

 # Building
 Requires Visual Studio 2019.
 Use the included solution file, and build using either Debug or Release mode

 # Usage
 Server - ./server [port]